james2doyle/ohdoylerules.com/content/web/radio-checkboxes.md

-/*
+---
-Title: Styling radio and checkbox inputs
+Title: "Styling radio and checkbox inputs"
+Description: "Styling inputs can be pretty annoying.
+I don’t think I really have any consistent way of making custom inputs"
-Date: 2012-08-07
+Date: "2012-08-07"
-Category: Web
+Category: "Web"
-Template: post
+Template: "post"
-Keywords: checkbox, CSS, HTML, input, radio, styling */
+Keywords: ["checkbox", "CSS", "HTML", "input", "radio", "styling"]
+---

 Styling inputs can be pretty annoying.
 I don’t think I really have any consistent way of making custom inputs.
 Especially when it comes to radio and checkboxes.
 I will always prefer using CSS instead of images for obvious reasons.
 But for radios and checkboxes I normally use images.
 I usually just make a png sprite and use the :checked selector to move its position.